 Short for Search Engine Optimization, SEO is the practice of increasing the number of people and, therefore, potential clients that visit your website.
-SEO is a process, and it is all about exposing your business through organic (non-paid) search engine results.
+SEO is a process that is all about exposing your business to as many leads as possible by showing up at the top of organic (non-paid) search engine results.

 Search engines are answer machines.